conda/conda/docs/source/build_tutorials/pkgs2.rst

 .. code-block:: bash

-    #!/bin/bash                 # This “shebang” tells what program to use to interpret the script.
     $PYTHON setup.py install     # Python command to install the script.

 That's it!
 Save your new build.sh file to the same directory where you put the meta.yaml file.